viviandotdev/ObsidianVault/+ Encounters/Self Analysis.md

 I’ve always been the one who has been hurt my other people’s anger, I know how much pain and how much sucks to receive someone else’s anger so I know that I would never want to make someone feel that way which is why I don’t get angry

+I’ve always been the one who has been hurt my other people’s anger, I know how much pain and how much sucks to receive someone else’s anger so I know that I would never want to make someone feel that way which is why I don’t get angry